5 Questions to Help You Choose the Best Retirement Plan

 Workplace retirement plans are for the benefit of that company’s employees.
 Employer-sponsored plans may limit access to only full-time salaried staffers.
 However, access has been increasing in recent years.
 Provisions in the SECURE Act, passed in 2019, paved the way for plans to allow part-time salaried or hourly employees to contribute.
 Still, eligibility is determined by each company’s retirement plan rules.

 IRAs require only that you earn income, or be the spouse of someone who does, to be able to contribute to an account.
-Going deeper into the IRA weeds, your income will determine a) if you’re allowed to contribute to a Roth IRA (more on those below), and b) how much of your contribution to a traditional IRA you’re allowed to subtract from the income you report to the IRS on your current year’s tax return.
+Your income will then determine whether you’re allowed to contribute to a Roth IRA, and how much of your contribution to a traditional IRA you’re allowed to subtract from the income you report to the IRS on your current year’s tax return.

-The TL;DR of it is that no matter what, you can open and contribute to a traditional IRA.
+The ultimate takeaway is that no matter what, you can open and contribute to a traditional IRA.
 But will that contribution provide an upfront tax break?
-That’s the subject of roughly 1,087 pages of IRS tax code.
-(Joking: We stopped counting after we ran out of printer ink.
-But we do have a few handy IRA rules cheat sheets in our What Is an IRA?, What Is a 401(k)? and Comparing Roth IRA vs. Traditional IRA articles.)
+That’s the subject of countless pages of IRS tax code.
+Fortunately, we do have a few handy IRA rules cheat sheets in our What Is an IRA?, What Is a 401(k)? and Comparing Roth IRA vs. Traditional IRA articles.

 3. How much money are you allowed to contribute?

 The IRS limits the amount you can put in each type of retirement account each year.
 As a general rule, workplace plans allow you to save more money than IRAs — we’re talking tens of thousands of dollars more.
 Age also plays a factor.
-(One advantage of turning 50 is that the IRS lets you shovel even more money into a retirement account than the youngs are allowed to.)
+One advantage of turning 50 is that the IRS catch-up exceptions let you contribute even more money into a retirement account than younger folks are allowed to.

 Retirement account Contribution limits